0xsquid/e2e-tests/README.md

 # e2e-tests

-End to end automated tests for testnet and mainnet
+## End to end automated tests for local, testnet and mainnet

+- run `yarn install`
+- copy config.yml.example to config.yml
+- update config.yml with private key
+- to run `yarn run <local> | <testnet>`
+- eg `yarn run testnet`
+- log are output to the /logs directory. errors are in error.log

+- add use cases (routes) to the paramsArray object in /tests/index.ts